Edit DSV files as tables

 Transpose a table

-To make this mode a default for tables and views, open settings by pressing Ctrl+Alt+S and navigate to Automatically transpose tables.
-When this option is enabled, query results are not transposed.and select the
+To make this mode a default for tables and views, open settings by pressing Ctrl+Alt+S and navigate to Automatically transpose tables list, select Always.
+When this option is enabled, query results are not transposed..
+From the

 If you need to use the data from the table elsewhere, IntelliJ IDEA provides several possibilities to copy or save it.

-Copy data to another database
+Import data to another database

-Click the Copy to Database icon on the toolbar.
+Click the Import to Database button () on the toolbar.

 Specify the database, target schema (to create a new table with the exported data) or table (to add exported data to an existing table).